-We investigate organic reactivity and structure using both experimental and computational methods, and we are developing chemical informatics techniques to help this process.
+We investigate organic structure and reactivity using computational methods, and we use chemical informatics to maximize the knowledge we can find in the results.

 Analysing reaction mechanisms

-We use computational methods to investigate the mechanisms of reactions.
-We use the results to explain selectivity and catalysis, and to design new reagents and processes.[1]
+We use computational methods to investigate the mechanisms of reactions, including enzyme-catalysed processes,[1] and to design new reagents.

-For example, binaphthol-like ligands are extremely important, but it is not always clear which enantiomer of the reagent produces which product.
-Our calculations provide answers.[2]
+For example, binaphthol-like ligands are extremely important, but which enantiomer of the reagent produces which product?[2]

 Solubility measurement and data analysis

 We measure solubility to high accuracy using a potentiometric method.
-This has enabled us to construct a very accurate database, which is currently being used to run an international competition for solubility analysis and prediction.[3]
+This has enabled us to construct a very accurate database, which has been used to run an international competition for solubility analysis and prediction,[3] and which is currently being extended.
 This work involves the synthesis and experimental analysis of drug-like molecules.

 Chemical informatics: getting the most out of experimental results